orkilim/TAU-ItayInbal-server/README.md

   2. ```http://(hostname)/save-results```

-  body of POST contain:
+  Body of POST contain:

   -name: name of form (required)
   -answers: the answers the person inputed (required)

-  this call saves a the set of answers a specific user inputed to the specific collection (specified as "name" in the body of the call) in the database, the answer gets metadata of time and date added to it
+  This call saves a the set of answers a specific user inputed to the specific collection (specified as "name" in the body of the call) in the database, the answer gets metadata of time and date added to it